Looking to find out how the commission rate is calculated on Matchbook? or perhaps you’re considering using them as you’re preferred exchange.

 In order for your bet to be matched, somebody needs to be on the other side and willing to take your bet.
-For example if you are backing a horse, somebody needs to lay it at the same price for both bets to be matched.
+For example, if you are backing a horse, somebody needs to lay it at the same price for both bets to be matched.

-Therefore, it’s important that there are plenty of people queuing up to match your bets, otherwise you can’t do very much!
+Therefore, it’s important that there are plenty of people queuing up to match your bets, otherwise, you can’t do very much!

 According to an industry magazine, Matchbook leads the way in betting exchange volume out of Betfair Exchanges main competitors (Smarkets, BetDaq & Matchbook).
 While this seems to be true, the overall volume is still much smaller than Betfair and is worth bearing in mind when looking for an exchange to trade on.

 If you’re just looking to place a few bets here and there then you likely won’t notice a difference.
 However, some of the bigger traders may struggle to get their trades matched on certain Matchbook markets.
-As always, the sport and size of event will make a big impact on the overall traded volume.
+As always, the sport and size of the event will make a big impact on the overall traded volume.

 The Matchbook App:

-You’ll be pleased to know that a while back Matchbook took the time to upgrade the mobile app giving better user experience and a significant performance boost to allow the loading of markets and pages a lot quicker.
+You’ll be pleased to know that a while back Matchbook took the time to upgrade the mobile app giving a better user experience and a significant performance boost to allow the loading of markets and pages a lot quicker.
 This should help if you were missing out on bets whilst waiting for the app to load previously.